twistlock/whoc/README.md

 1. The `whoc` image entrypoint is set to `/proc/self/exe`
 2. The image's dynamic linker (`ld.so`) is replaced with `upload_runtime`
 3. Once the image is run, the container runtime re-executes itself inside the container
-4. Given the runtime is dynamicly linked, the kernel loads our fake dynamic linker, `upload_runtime`, to the runtime process in the container, and passes execution to it.
+4. Given the runtime is dynamicly linked, the kernel loads our fake dynamic linker (`upload_runtime`) to the runtime process and passes execution to it.
 5. `upload_runtime` reads the runtime binary through `/proc/self/exe` and sends it to the configured remote server

 ![alt text](https://github.com/twistlock/whoc/blob/master/images/whoc_dynamic2.png?raw=true "whoc dynamic mode")